co1acraftalt/dind/README.md

 ## Images

-Below are screenshots of Windows 11 running on GitHub Codespaces:
+Below are images of Windows 11 running on GitHub Codespaces:

 ![Image](https://github.com/user-attachments/assets/561bb50d-eee8-46cb-9614-8d5a16a9296c)